Search & Read

 The Importance of Dispassion

-Conrad: It is of help to see better now that the patterns/vasanas, “my” jiva experiences, are not as binding/strong and more in view, as felt before.
+Conrad: It is of help to see better now that the patterns/vasanas, “my” jiva experiences, are not as binding/strong and more in view than felt before.
 And/so identification with jiva and its patterns lessens.

 Also, with regard to them, as you indicated, some appropriate action here is was/is done, in myself and with regard to some people close to me, which was (of course) not easy, but what counts is that it clarifies. ☺

-Shams: Let me ask this questions in order bring some inquiry back:
+Shams: Let me ask these questions in order bring some inquiry back:

 Who is acting?
 Is it difficult for whom?

 Are you really attached by vasanas or patterns?
 Is the jiva real?
 Does the jiva have any power over you?